 As visitors ambled past, Boy Scouts from local Troop 400 and other volunteers demonstrated how to gently clean the headstones of built-up dirt and debris with a special solution.
-Descendants of those buried in the cemetery — including Cpl.
+Carol Ubosi and her daughter, Naji, descendants of individuals buried in the cemetery — including Cpl.
 Samuel Bell of the 54th Massachusetts Infantry, the unit whose story was chronicled in the 1989 movie “Glory” — mingled with guests and told stories about their forbears.

 Later that afternoon, the crowd decamped to the 1907 Van Norden Carriage House at the Jay Heritage Center for a photo exhibit including artifacts loaned to the JHC by families connected to the cemetery.
 Suzanne Clary, the JHC’s board president, explained that the goal of the exhibit was to celebrate the rich lives of the descendants of those buried in the cemetery.

 The stunning artifacts — loaned by descendants like Carol Ubosi, Robinette Robinson, and Donna Lockley — included a beautiful, intricately embroidered corset, a delicate hat from the Civil War era, and a penmanship book in which a student had written “justice and injustice” over and over again.

 But perhaps the most striking piece was a reproduction of a letter, dated April 30, 1865 and written by Edward Purdy, describing a trip to Washington, DC, in the days after Lincoln’s assassination.
 “I have seen the president’s house and wife and the president himself,” Purdy wrote.
 “I have seen the man that kill[ed] the president and all that had a hand in it.
 Booth is his name.”